charityyoungblood/StatisticsAndProbability/StandardDeviation.md

 5. Choosing Numerical Summaries:
   - Use the Mean, and the Standard Deviation as measure of center and spread ONLY for reasonably SYMMETRIC DISTRIBUTIONS with NO OUTLIERS
   - Use the Five Number Summary, for ALL OTHER CASES

+6. The Standard Deviation Rule (also known as The Empirical Rule)
+  - For distributions having a symmetric mound-shape (this is known as a "normal" shape) the following rule applies:
+    - Approximately 68% of the observations fall within 1 Standard Deviation of the Mean
+    - Approximately 95% of the observations fall within 2 Standard Deviations of the Mean.
+    - Approximately 99.7% (or virtually ALL) of the observations fall within 3 Standard Deviations of the Mean.